epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-11-02-openbox-standalone.markdown

 <hr/>

-Openbox is the default Window Manager for the lightweight #! crunchbang/ bunsenlabs linux distribution.
+Openbox is the default Window Manager for the lightweight #!
+Crunchbang/ Bunsenlabs Linux distribution.
 So I clone theme in my arch.

 **OS**: Debian<br/>
 **WM**: Openbox<br/>